 It is common to use “your” this way while speaking, but it since it is so imprecise, academic readers generally do not like it.
 A common strategy is to replace “you” or "your" with “one" as below:

 If an informal writing assignment calls for direct instructions on how to do something, rather than describing or arguing for something, it is okay to use “you.”

 Thank you for using ASK US.
-For more information contact your Campus Library/ARC.
+For more information contact the Campus Library/ARC.